dgmcguire/texas/README.md

     then you can pull it down with `mix deps.get` or simply starting your phoenix server.

   2. Install texasjs with `npm install texasjs --save`.
-This will bring in the virtual-dom related dependencies.
+This will bring in the virtual-dom related dependencies and save you the trouble of grabbing them one by one.
 It doesn't actually do anything other than that.

   3. Texas is tightly coupled with phoenix_ratchet (at least for now), so lets configure our view layer to use it as our templating engine.
-In `config/config.ex`:
+In `config/config.ex` throw this in there somewhere taking note that the last import declaration needs to stay at the bottom:

     ```
     config :phoenix, :template_engines,
       ratchet: Ratchet.Phoenix.Engine
     ```

   4. Now, in order to avoid tons of manual configuration, I like to configure brunch to append all texasjs files to a single file and load that up seperately from the rest of our applications javascript.
 You will need a version of brunch later than 2.3 I think?
 I don't know, I just make sure it's latest, which as of me typing this I'm using version `2.8.2`.
 Phoenix `1.2.1` appears to install brunch `2.8.0` so you should be fine if you're using a newer version of phoenix.